Tirth-021/Javascript-Practicals/README.md

 # Javascript-Practicals
 Scientific calculator building using Javascript content.
 HTML,CSS concepts used for front end building as well.

+### Instructions to use Calculator:
+* Functions like log,sin,cos,tan,sqrt works with number being added first to screen and then calling the function.
+* Rest functionalities are same like normal calculator.
+* Keyboard input in enabled.

 ### List of functionalities working
 * Addition
 * Subtracton